tripatheea/MODProducer/README.md

+#CMS Open Data Producer

-This package is a filter that selects events from the Mu primary dataset from the CMS open data release.
-In particular, the event is selected if (for simplicity) there are precisely two muons in the event and at least one is a global muon.
-A csv file containing the four-vector information, charge, and invariant mass of the two muons is produced.
+This package selects events from the CMS open data release.
+A custom DAT file containing the four-vector information, mass, PdgId and trigger information of the particles is produced.

 See http://opendata.cern.ch for more information and for context on the instructions below.